learnk8s/learnk8s.io/src/terraformAks/content.md

 It's something in between.

-It's a sort of DSL — a domain specific language that's designed to be easy to read and write.
+It's a sort of DSL — a domain-specific language that's designed to be easy to read and write.

 Terraform configurations can be written in HashiCorp Configuration Language (HCL).

 **HCL is also fully JSON compatible.**

-That is, JSON can be used as completely valid input to a system expecting HCL.
+That is, JSON can be used as entirely valid input to a system expecting HCL.

 _It looks like real code, but it lacks some of the flexibility._